My family is unique – we don’t fit into a cookie-cutter Parenting Plan.

 No two parenting plans are alike.
 A parenting plan for a traveling tech professional or a firefighter working different shifts would be different from a parenting plan for an entrepreneur parent working from home or an engineer at Boeing.
 We understand that parenting plans are as complicated as people’s lives.
 We are continually amazed at the creative ways families design their plans to accommodate each parents’ strengths and weaknesses and address their children’s needs.

 Because only you know what works best for your children and your own unique family situation.
-Amanda and Monica and their team will help you craft and negotiate a completely customized plan that meets your family’s specific needs.
+Our team will help you craft and negotiate a completely customized plan that meets your family’s specific needs.

 If child custody is contested, a parenting evaluator or GAL is often appointed.
-This person is typically a mental health professional or an experienced family law attorney charged with making recommendations to the court about the children’s residential schedule and who should be primary custodial parent.
-The court relies heavily on the parenting evaluator so it’s important for you and your lawyer to choose one who will spend time with both parents and the children – someone you believe will advocate for the best interest of the whole family.
+This person is typically a mental health professional or an experienced family law attorney charged with making recommendations to the court about the children’s residential schedule.
+The court relies heavily on the parenting evaluator so it’s important for you and your lawyer to choose one who is known to your legal team and who will advocate for the best interest of the whole family.

 Child custody issues can be traumatic.
 The prospect of losing contact with your children is frightening.
-Amanda and Monica understand this.
+Our lawyers understand this.
 We have litigated cases of parents facing accusations of mental illness, domestic violence, spousal abuse, child abuse, and abandonment.
-We are confident of our skills to represent you and safeguard your interests.
+We are confident of our ability to represent you and safeguard your interests.

-Amanda and Monica have represented mothers and fathers who have worked hard to support their families, only to discover that their career has put them at a disadvantage in a child custody dispute.
-Many working mothers are stunned to find out that a stay-at-home husband has a leg up in a custody child fight, since the stay-at-home parent is viewed by the court as the primary caregiver.
+Our lawyers have represented mothers and fathers who have worked hard to support their families, only to discover that their career has put them at a disadvantage in a child custody dispute.
+Many working mothers are stunned to find out that a stay-at-home husband may have a leg up in a custody child fight, since the stay-at-home parent is often viewed by the court as the primary caregiver.
 The sooner you contact us, the sooner we can protect your parenting plan rights and put you in a position to help you get the child custody arrangement that is best for you and your child.

 The good news in contested child custody situations is that our attorneys have helped many, many clients through this process.
 Most parents have become decidedly stronger people as a result.
 We often run into former clients and literally do a double-take, as they look happier and are clearly more in charge of their lives.
 Hang tight; this could be you down the road.

-Amanda DuBois, Monica Cary and Lucia Levias have extensive experience in custody cases.
-If you’d like to schedule a consultation with our child custody attorneys, please call our Seattle office at (206) 547-1486 or our Bellevue office at (425) 279-7863.
+Amanda DuBois, Lucia Levias, and Desiree Good all have extensive experience in custody cases.
+If you’d like to schedule a consultation with our child custody attorneys, please call our Seattle office at (206) 547-1486 or our Bellevue-Redmond office at (425) 278-9524.

 Learn more about child custody and visitation